What if you were reading this… in an email? Keep up to date with VICE and subscribe to our weekly newsletter.

 It's not that I care what other people think of me.
 But I totally care what other people think of me.
-Recently, I overheard someone say that emoji have been dead for a while and are now only for old moms.
+Recently, I overheard someone say that emojis have been dead for a while and are now only for old moms.
 A cruel voice in my head said: Wait, you use emoji every day.
 Everyone is secretly judging you.

 A cold chill ran down my spine.
 Quickly, I raced to the group text with my two non-judgmental and youthful friends, Mira Gonzalez and Darcie Wilder, for crisis management.
 I knew they would set me straight.
 Are emoji totally over?
 Are they still safe to use?